-- 54. If either party fails to appear for a scheduled arbitration hearing that has not been cancelled, the other party will present their case and the arbitrator will issue a decision based on the information presented at the hearing. - 55.
+- 9. Hearing Dates and Date of Award - 59.
+If either party fails to appear for a scheduled arbitration hearing that has not been cancelled, the other party will present their case and the arbitrator will issue a decision based on the information presented at the hearing. - 60.
 Closing briefs will be due to the arbitrator within thirty (30) calendar days of the close of the hearing or receipt of transcript, whichever is later.
-Either party may choose to make a closing oral argument in lieu of a written brief. - 56.
-Any written decision from the arbitrator will be due within thirty (30) working days of receipt of the parties' briefs or the close of oral argument, whichever is later.
-As a condition of appointment to the permanent panel, arbitrators shall be advised of this requirement and shall confirm their willingness to abide by these time limits - 57.
+Either party may choose to make a closing oral argument in lieu of a written brief. - 61.
+Any written decision from the arbitrator will be due within forty-five (45) calendar days of receipt of the parties' briefs or the close of oral argument, whichever is later.
+As a condition of appointment to the permanent panel, arbitrators shall be advised of this requirement and shall confirm their willingness to abide by these time limits. - 62.
 By the parties' mutual agreement, the arbitrator may issue a bench decision on the record stating the arbitrator's award and the reasons therefore.